aharonium/opensiddur.org/posts/HTML/torah-readings-for-the-first-and-second-days-of-rosh-hashanah-transtropilation-by-len-fellman_(len.fellman_2018-08-18).html.md

 <html>
 <head></head>
 <body>
 Title: Torah Readings for the first and second days of Rosh Hashanah (Genesis ch.
-21 and 22): Chantable English translation with trope, by Len Fellman<br />
+21 and 22): Chantable English translation with trōp, by Len Fellman<br />
 Author: len.fellman<br />
 License: for license, please consult the following link.<br />
 Link: <a href="http://opensiddur.org/?p=21190">http://opensiddur.org/?p=21190</a>